swcool/swcool.github.io/_posts/2013-10-26-MacOSX-Mavericks-Post-Installation.md

 properly.

 ## Tip 2:
+`git config` settings have been changed to default, redo the setting if you need.

+## Tip 3:
 Start Xcode, select "Open Developer Tool" -> "More Developer Tool ...":
 In open web page, select "Command Line Tools(OS X Mavericks) for Xcode - Late October" "Oct 22, 2013".
 Install this tool, because it says: